-- 1.6.3 It is preferable for a Parent/Guardian to be present when an Athlete under the age of 18 is issued with the Yellow Warning Card. - 1.6.4 Should the same Person Responsible receive one (I) or more Yellow Warning Card(s) at the same or any other Event (whether Australian or International) within one year of the award of the first Yellow Warning Card, the matter shall be referred to the State Branch CEO who shall determine whether to refer the Person Responsible to a Judicial Committee. - 1.6.5 The Official who awards that Yellow Warning Card, will advise the State Branch CEO (from the State the event occurred in) and State Dressage Committee (from the State that the event occurred in) of the issue of Yellow Warning Card/s and the reasons for its issue within 48 hours after the delivery of the Yellow Warning Card to the Person Responsible.
+Should the same Person Responsible receive one (1) or more Yellow Warning Card(s) for any offence at the same or any other Event (Australian or International) within 12 months of the date of issue of the first Yellow Warning Card, the matter shall be referred to the State Branch CEO who shall determine whether to refer the Person Responsible to a Judicial Committee

+- 1.6.5 The Official who gives a Yellow Warning Card, or Recorded Warning Card, will advise the State Branch CEO (from the State the event occurred in) and State Dressage Committee (from the State that the event occurred in) of the issue of Yellow Warning Card/s or Recorded Warning Card and the reasons for its issue within 48 hours after the delivery of the warning card to the Person Responsible.
 The State Branch CEO shall advise EA within 72 hours thereafter.
-EA will arrange for the Yellow Warning Card issued to be entered into its national database. - 1.6.6 A Yellow Warning Card is a decision arising from the field of play and as such there is no Appeal against the issuing of a Yellow Warning Card.
+EA will arrange for the Yellow Warning Card or Recorded Warning Card issued to be entered into its national database. - 1.6.6 A Yellow Warning Card or Recorded Warning Card is a decision arising from the field of play and as such there is no Appeal against the issuing of such a warning.